Skip to main content

 The pipe is rotated to a pre-calculated angle based on the colour of the candy, ensuring it drops into the correct glass.

-The two cardboard disks are used to create a makeshift arm, which is rotated by the servomotor.
+The earrings box is used to create a makeshift arm, which is rotated by the servomotor.
 This arm is responsible for holding the candy and dropping it into the correct glass.

 diagram